 Lung cancer is the number 1 cause of cancer death in the United States, for men and women.
 Often signs or symptoms don’t develop until lung cancer reaches an advanced stage, when it spreads to other parts of the body – and is very difficult to cure.

 This is the only program of its kind in the Charlotte region.
+And with 23 locations across 8 counties, it’s easy to find a lung cancer screening location that’s close to home or work.

 At Atrium Health, we aim to detect lung cancer early.
 Learn more about lung cancer screening and the incidental lung nodule programs.

 Lung cancer screening is quick and painless.
-We use a low-dose CT scan to take a detailed 3D picture of your lungs, using a small amount of radiation (up to 90% less than a conventional CT scan).
-The CT may show normal, healthy lung tissue.
+We use a low-dose CT (LDCT) scan to take a detailed 3D picture of your lungs, using a small amount of radiation (up to 90% less than a conventional CT scan).
+The lung CT scan may show normal, healthy lung tissue.
 Or it may show a small, round growth (nodule) or other findings like emphysema (a lung condition that causes shortness of breath).
 Any abnormal findings will be carefully reviewed by our expert team and a diagnosis and treatment plan will follow when needed.

 If you’re eligible and decide to be screened for lung cancer, it’s important to be screened once a year, every year, until you’re no longer considered to be at high risk of developing lung cancer.
 Still not sure if you're eligible?
 Take a quiz to find out.